 Burning coals on the head of our enemies is imagery for “leaving it to the wrath of God” that we discussed on Saturday.
 Loving our enemies leaves room for God to take care of the situation.
 Being hurt by enemies is hard, but dealing with God’s wrath is worse.
 To make it even better, God promises to reward us if we act lovingly in this way.
 Paul is actually quoting Proverbs 25:21-22 in verse 20 of Romans 12.
 However, he leaves out one piece of Proverbs 25:22 in his quote.
 The end of verse 22 says, “and the LORD will reward you.”
 Amazing!
 Our enemies have to deal with God.
 We get rewarded.
 Sounds like we win, doesn’t it?

 So, do you really want your enemies to pay for what they do to you?
 Hand them over to God by loving them.
 Trust that He will deal with the situation in His way.
 God will reward you.
 Let’s be clear before we end: this is not a spiteful “killing them with kindness,” in hopes that God will hurt our enemies.
 No, this is the genuine love that Paul taught us about in Romans 12:9.
 Genuine love sets us free.
 We can be free from hurt, heartache, and the stress of defending ourselves.
 Let’s live that way today.
 Join us tomorrow as we wrap up this devotional.
-Paul has an amazing send off for us!
+Paul has an amazing send off for us in verse 21!

 Don’t forget to keep up with this study on our Facebook page!